RaymondNguyn/ACIT-4640-Lab9/README.md

 CD into the terraform directory and initialize it with `terraform init`
 Validate it `terraform validate`
 Apply the changes `terraform apply`
-Terraform will then prompt you to confirm the changes if you are happy enter `yes`
+Terraform will then prompt you to confirm the changes if you are happy enter `yes` After everything is finished and you are no longer using the infastructure clean up and use `terraform destroy`